openmedlab/Axon-Seg/README.md

 # Axon-Seg: an end-to-end pipeline for whole-brain axon segmentation

-#### **D-LMBmap: a fully automated deep-learning pipeline for whole-brain profiling of neural circuitry**

-*Zhongyu Li, Zengyi Shang, Jingyi Liu, Haotian Zhen, Entao Zhu, Shilin Zhong, Robyn N. Sturgess, Yitian Zhou, Xuemeng Hu, Xingyue Zhao, Yi Wu, Peiqi Li, Rui Lin & Jing Ren*

 ![pipeline](asset/pipeline.png)

 ## Key Features
-This is the repo for the paper D-LMBmap: a fully automated deep-learning pipeline for whole-brain profiling of neural circuitry:
+This is the repo for the whole-brain axon segmentation of the paper [D-LMBmap: a fully automated deep-learning pipeline for whole-brain profiling of neural circuitry](https://www.nature.com/articles/s41592-023-01998-6)
 - An end-to-end pipeline for whole-brain axon segmentation and profiling
-- Five types of neurons, including serotonergic, GABAergic, dopaminergic, and Cerebellar nuclei neurons, are used to train the automated segmentation models separately and jointly
+- Five types of neurons, including Serotonergic, GABAergic, Dopaminergic, and Cerebellar nuclei neurons, are used to train the automated segmentation models separately and jointly
 - An automated annotation toolkit is provided, greatly reducing the labour-intensive manual input

 ## Links